DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-TheDagger24/README.md

 - A lot of hard problems were encountered this week.
 - Implication Equivalence was also discussed.
    - p→q = ¬p∨q
-- The "Superman" problem was given as a homework.
-At the end, we were able to prove that he doesn`t exist.

 #Week3
 - On this week, we tackled proofs for our lesson.